November is the Month the Church Dedicates to the Holy Souls in Purgatory

 November 20: St. Felix of Valois Confessor, Double.

-November 21: Presentation of the Blessed Virgin Mary, Greater Double.
+November 21: Last (XXVI) Sunday after Pentecost, Double; Commemoration of Presentation of the Blessed Virgin Mary.

 November 22: St. Cecilia Virgin and Martyr, Double.